Bob Saget, beloved TV dad of 'Full House,' dead at 65 - KESQ

 AP Television Writer

-LOS ANGELES (AP) — Bob Saget, a comedian and actor best known for his role the sitcom “Full House,” has died.
+LOS ANGELES (AP) — Bob Saget, a comedian and actor best known for his role on the sitcom “Full House,” has died.
 He was 65.
-The Orange County, Florida, sheriff’s office said via Twitter it was called Sunday about an “unresponsive man” in a hotel room at the Ritz-Carlton in Orlando.
-The man, whose death was pronounced at the scene, was identified as Saget.
+The Orange County, Florida, sheriff’s office says it was called Sunday about an “unresponsive man” and found Saget dead in a hotel room at the Ritz-Carlton in Orlando.
 Detectives found no signs of foul play or drug use.
-According to his Twitter feed, Saget was in Florida as part of his “I Don’t Do Negative Comedy Tour.”
-Saget was also the long-time host of “America’s Funniest Home Videos.”
+Saget was in Florida as part of his “I Don’t Do Negative Comedy Tour.”
+Saget was also the longtime host of “America’s Funniest Home Videos” and the narrator of “How I Met Your Mother.”
+Tributes from friends and fellow comics noted both his humor and kindness.